Weak Convergence Analysis of Online Neural Actor-Critic Algorithms

 \subsection{Organisation of the analysis}

-Section \ref{s:ActorCriticAlgorithm} describes the class of actor-critic algorithms that we study.
+Section \ref{s:ActorCriticAlgorithm} describes the class of neural network actor-critic algorithms that we study.
 Section \ref{s:main_result} states the main convergence results that are proven.
-The proof of the main result is presented in Section \ref{s:analysis_of_the_limiting_ODE}.
-Finally, we analyse the limit ODE as $t \rightarrow \infty$ in Section \ref{s:analysis_of_the_limiting_ODE} to establish the convergence of critic network to the true action-value function and the convergence of actor network to a stationary point of the expected discounted future reward.
+The proof of the convergence of the network evolutions is presented in Section \ref{s:derivation_of_the_limit_ODEs}.
+Finally, we analyse the limit ODE as the training time $t \rightarrow \infty$ in Section \ref{s:analysis_of_the_limiting_ODE} to establish the convergence of critic network to the true action-value function and the convergence of actor network to a stationary point of the expected discounted future reward.